hotwired/hotwire-native-site/_source/overview/02_basic_navigation.md

 ## Replacing Screens

-By default, every clicked link _pushes_ a new screen onto the stack.
+By default, every tapped link _pushes_ a new screen onto the stack.
 Hotwire Native uses platform-specific animations to ensure the interaction feels like a native app.

 The framework also applies a few sane defaults.
 Navigating to the _current_ page's URL path (again) will _replace_ the screen on the stack.
 And navigating to the _previous_ page's URL path will _pop_ the screen off the stack back to the previous screen.